Worst Web Sites

 I can't really argue except to say that the site was...shudder..."designed for its audience."

 "Well, Vincent, if that's the case, why even mention the site?"
 Because, I swear to God, some major corporation will use something equally stupid on their site.
-Oh, they day already came and went — Qualcomm.
+Oh, they did already and they came and went — Qualcomm.

 Rush of Blood to the Head